-Tareq Nazmi´s particularly broad concert repertoire ranges from Bach to Beethoven, Haydn, Brahms, Mozart and Dvořák.
-Recitals, too, are becoming ever more common in his calendar.
-So far, he had recitals with pianist Gerold Huber in Munich, Lambach and Ingolstadt, at the Schubertiade Hohenems, and made his debut at London’s prestigious Wigmore Hall in October 2018.
+Nazmi´s wide ranging concert repertoire ranges from Bach to Beethoven, Haydn, Brahms, Mozart and Dvořák.
+Recitals, too, are becoming ever more common in his calendar, performing with pianist Gerold Huber in Munich, Cologne, Ingolstadt, the Schubertiade Hohenems and at London’s prestigious Wigmore Hall in October 2018.

 He has worked with Washington National Symphony Orchestra and Christoph Eschenbach, the Orchestre de Paris and Daniel Harding, performed in Brahms’ Requiem in San Sebastian under Jukka-Pekka Saraste, and was soloist in Mozart’s Requiem with the Deutsches Symphonie-Orchester Berlin and Manfred Honeck in Berlin.
 Furthermore, he made his acclaimed debut under Constantinos Carydis at the Salzburg Festival in 2016 where he returned as Speaker in Mozart´s Die Zauberflöte in 2018.